fr4t3llo/ft_hangouts/README.md

 ## requeriments

-1 - create contacts (containing at least 5 details), edit them, and delete them.
+1 - create contacts (containing at least 5 details), edit them, and delete them.\n< br / >
-2 - communicate with the contact through text messages.
+2 - communicate with the contact through text messages.< br / >
-3 - Contacts will be recorded persistently using an SQLite database.
-4 - each contact will appear as a list on the app’s homepage 5 - You should be able to click on each contact to view their details.
-6 - Your app will have to propose two different languages, one being the default language (change the system language for a test).
+3 - Contacts will be recorded persistently using an SQLite database.< br / > 4 - each contact will appear as a list on the app’s homepage< br / > 5 - You should be able to click on each contact to view their details.< br / > 6 - Your app will have to propose two different languages, one being the default language (change the system language for a test).
 7 - When you’re on the homepage and set the app in the background, the date will be saved and will show in a toast when you return to the front.
 8 - the app icon will have to be the 42 logo.